Elements of Mass Appeal

 • Does the story have an angle that’s out of the ordinary?

 The overall impact of a story helps to determine its newsworthiness.
-The size of the audience, the significance of the story, and the long-term effect are all factors to consider.
-In this example, you get the newsworthiness trifecta of impact, excitement and longevity of the creation of a new armed service.
+The audience size, significance of the story and long-term effect are all factors to consider.

 Ask yourself: